Corsage (film): Florian Teichtmeister

-Rumors about Teichtmeister have been circulating in the Austrian press since September 2021, when daily newspaper Der Standard published an article reporting that there was talk of a "successful local theater and film actor who is said to be hoarding child pornographic material".
+Rumors about Teichtmeister had been circulating in the Austrian press since September 2021, when daily newspaper Der Standard published an article reporting that there was talk of a "successful local theater and film actor who is said to be hoarding child pornographic material".
 The actor's ex-partner reported him, and he was said to have physically attacked and verbally threatened her during their relationship.
 Nobody was named at the time, but insiders quickly found out that it was Teichtmeister, according to Austrian magazine Profil, which also stated that Katharina Mückstein's Instagram post on 18 June 2022 was meant for a different actor, and Mückstein herself later stated that she was not talking about Teichtmeister.
 Teichtmeister initially denied the allegations by claiming it was an act of revenge by his former partner.